INSTALLING MANDRAKE 10.1 OFFICIAL

 Press Enter

-Before the GUI comes back, the installer is loading into memory and
+Before the GUI comes back, the installer is loading into memory and devices are being configured.

 2nd screen: Language selection